byoseph3/temp_repo_cs3210/README.md

 provides.
 We explored an example of this in the previous section where we calculated the maximum memory size of a user-space program.
-For extra credit you should calculate the maximum number of files that can be opened at once by a single process and the maximum files per directory.
+For extra credit you should calculate the maximum number of files that can be opened at once by a single process and the maximum number of processes at once.

 ### Maximum Number of Files Open at Once (moderate) [1 point]